AlexAsplund/alexasplund.github.io/resources.md

 ===

 ### Books
-{% for section in page.resources.books %}
+{% for section in resource.books %}
 #### {{ section.name }}

 {{ section.description }}